-Make sure they are sealed and labelled.
+Make sure they are sealed and labeled.

 Tube – sealed of Vegemite

-Long-life juice and / or milk.
+Long-life juice and/or milk.

-Handy for the first morning when you have no food, or need it in your coffee, or a long bus trip
+Handy for the first morning when you have no food or need it in your coffee, or a long bus trip

 Again carry as above as some airlines will not allow on planes, and some countries you must declare on arrival.